 The automobile industry routinely refers to this new driving technology in several different ways, including:

 The National Highway Traffic Safety Administration (“NHTSA”), along with the vehicle manufacturers, have categorized this technology into six (6) categories:

 Level Four – High Automation; and

 It appears the vehicle manufacturers are racing against each other to hit the market with new products and technology, and NHTSA is trying to keep pace with them in this rapidly-evolving pursuit.
 With the haste in rushing new products to the market, we can only hope that the car makers properly test these products before they reach the end consumer.

 Houston Automobile Products Liability Attorneys

 The automobile products liability lawyers at Ramsey Law Group handle vehicle defect cases throughout Texas and other states.
-We have successfully pursued hundreds of cases involving defects and failures against most vehicle and tire manufacturers for defective automobile and automobile component parts.
+Our Houston car accident lawyers have successfully pursued hundreds of cases involving defects and failures against most vehicle and tire manufacturers for defective automobile and automobile component parts.
 These cases have included tire failures, crashworthiness, stability, rollovers, airbags, seatbelts, and vehicle fires.
 If you or someone you know has been injured in a vehicle as a result of a defect, contact us today for a free consultation.